ECCC-ASTD-MRD/gem/README.md

 - If the compiler or compile options are not right:
     - Remove the content of the build directory
     - Make appropriate changes to the cmake files corresponding to the compilers you are using
     - Re-launch the commands starting at cmake

-The installation process will create directory named after the operating system on which the compilation was executed, and the compiler you used (work-${OS_NAME}-${COMPILER_NAME}).
-For example *work-Fedora-29-x86_64-gfortran-8.2.1* could be created in the *work* directory, and the following executables are installed in the *bin* sub-folder:
+The installation process will create a directory named after the operating system on which the compilation was executed, and the compiler you used (work-${OS_NAME}-${COMPILER_NAME}).
+For example *work-Fedora-32-x86_64-gnu-10.2.1* could be created in the *work* directory, and the following executables are installed in the *bin* sub-folder:
 - maingemdm
 - maingemgrid